 What is Angie’s List?

-A common reaction is: Why pay when there are free reviews all over the Web?
+But Angie’s list does cost money — between $10 and $30 a year depending on the size of your local market.
+So why pay when there are free reviews all over the Web?
 A couple of reasons:

-- No Anonymous Reviews.
+No anonymous reviews.
 Each of Angie’s Lists’ million+ members ID themselves, and staff (reportedly) vet the merits of each review.

-- More Quality Reviews in One Place.
+More quality reviews in one place.
 Hotels aside, finding quality reviews of local businesses can be tricky.
 Angie’s List puts all the reviews for your region at your fingertips.

 Aside from finding great businesses to use, the Angie’s List “Penalty Box” feature may be able to help you resolve disputes if you have a problem with a service provider.
 The site also has a magazine, several blogs, and a 110% money back guarantee.
 Another feature, “Angie’s List Live”, is a real-time search report reminiscent of screens in Google’s offices displaying live random searches from all over the world.

-Is Angie’s List Worth It?
+Is Angie’s List worth it?